-Moving to Cloud ERP is a critical factor for successful internationalisation of local businesses
+Moving to Cloud ERP is a critical factor for successful internationalization of local businesses

 According to the research, 61 percent of Australian businesses currently operate domestically only.
 This contrasts sharply with businesses in Hong Kong and Singapore, where only 30 percent and 42 percent of businesses respectively are domestic only.
 Additionally, just 28 percent of Australian businesses are planning to enter additional overseas markets in the next five years, according to the research.

-Frost & Sullivan believes that there is a strong relationship between the use of the cloud to access IT resources and the degree to which a business is internationalised.
-According to the research, 70 percent of organisations that currently use the cloud are internationalised, compared to only 22 percent of non-cloud users.
+Frost & Sullivan believes that there is a strong relationship between the use of the cloud to access IT resources and the degree to which a business is internationalized.
+According to the research, 70 percent of organizations that currently use the cloud are internationalized, compared to only 22 percent of non-cloud users.
 Furthermore, 71 percent of cloud users have entered new geographic markets in the past five years, compared to only 31 percent of non-cloud users.
-Lower operating costs are seen as a major benefit of deploying cloud solutions in internationalisation.
+Lower operating costs are seen as a major benefit of deploying cloud solutions in internationalization.

 Mark Dougan added, “The research shows a clear linkage, by a factor of three, between companies using cloud–based software, and becoming international.
 Leveraging a cloud based business platform is a good place for all businesses to start when considering how to tackle overseas expansion.”